 - The overall appearance is critical.
-Do all aspects of the entrant's ensemble/display appear to be in the image of Model A era fashion?
-For Fashion Model Judging this would also include their personal grooming. - The entrant may mix current fashions with original and/or reproduction items, or use only current fashions with an era look. - Fabrics, materials, and construction are not judged. - Undergarments are not judged. - Appropriately colored modern seamed hosiery, including pantyhose, are acceptable in this category.
+Do all aspects of the entrant's ensemble, including their personal grooming, appear to be in the image of Model A era fashion? - The entrant may mix current fashions with original and/or reproduction items, or use only current fashions with an era look. - Fabrics, materials and construction are not judged. - Undergarments are not judged. - Appropriately colored seamed hosiery, including panty hose, are acceptable in this category.
 However, the hose seam should closely match the color of the hosiery. - Zippers are acceptable as long as they are not obvious. - Wigs, both of synthetic and human hair, styled in the Model A era are acceptable.